Is Kellogg Company (K) a Keeper?

 Citigroup gave a rating of “Buy” to K, setting the target price at $79 in the report published on August 28th of the previous year.

-Volatility was left at 1.94%, however, over the last 30 days, the volatility rate increased by 1.44%, as shares surge +6.34% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +6.49% upper at present.
+Volatility was left at 1.63%, however, over the last 30 days, the volatility rate increased by 1.30%, as shares sank -3.27% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +3.56% upper at present.

 Insider Trading